Admer456/slice-of-life/docs/tbcode/chapter1/building.md

 ## Building

-Since this editor uses the Qt framework, you will need to create a free Qt account and install Qt5.
+Since this editor uses the Qt framework, you can create a free Qt account and install Qt5.
+It is also possible to install Qt [without an account](https://github.com/miurahr/aqtinstall).
 You don't need Qt Creator or any of that jazz, just Qt5's Widgets library more or less.

 You can follow the [build instructions](https://github.com/TrenchBroom/TrenchBroom/blob/master/Build.md) on the repository, however I'll summarise them here.